SelfAPR: Self-supervised Program Repair with Test Execution Diagnostics

-In this RQ, we evaluate the effectiveness of \approach with and without training samples from the project under repair.
-Recall that in RQ1, our training set and testing set contain the same projects, while the testing test comes from the latter commits to make sure the fixes do not exist in the training.
-Nevertheless, the training samples from the previous versions contain project-specific context, e.g., code tokens and similar expressions.
+In RQ2, we evaluate the effectiveness of \approach with and without training samples from the project under repair.
+Recall that in RQ1, our training set and testing set contain the same projects, while the testing test comes from the latter commits to guarantee the fairness and the practical usage of \approach (i.e., make sure the fixes are not used during the training).
+Nevertheless, the training samples from a past version contain project-specific context, e.g., code tokens and similar expressions.

-Consequently, in RQ2, we exclude project-specific training samples, and we create one new training set per project by discarding the training samples from the target project.
-For example, to test \approach's effectiveness on project \textit{Chart}, we create a training set without the \numprint{65414} training samples from Chart, which gives us a training sample of \numprint{187997}.
-We compute the same metrics about correctly repaired bugs as in RQ1.
+Consequently, in RQ2, we exclude project-specific training samples.
+We create one new training set per project by discarding perturbation-based samples from the project under repair.
+For example, to test \approach's effectiveness on project \texttt{Chart}, we create a training set without the \numprint{225953} training samples from \texttt{Chart}.
+We compute the metric about the number of correctly repaired bugs as in RQ1.